HaraldWalker/user-agent-utils/README.md

 Advice
 ------
 A lot of user-agents lie about their identity.
-That makes US sniffing a guessing game.
+That makes UA sniffing a guessing game.
 On websites it is a better approach to detect features using a javascript library like Modernizr (http://modernizr.com/).

 Instead of using browser switches, build sites and services that are cross-platform/cross-device compatible.